isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

 ``src/share/api``, or in installed Kea in ``.../share/kea/api``.
 The ``rbac`` hook reads these files to take the name, the access right (i.e. ``read`` or ``write``), and the hook name.
-Access right can be modified in the file but changes will be applied after Control-agent restart.
-Removing commands definitions from ``.../share/kea/api`` have it's consequences.
-If access control list is based on ``read`` or ``write`` and definition file is missing Control-agent will always reject such command.
-If access controls list is using ``commands`` to specify name of a command and definition file from ``.../share/kea/api`` of this particular command is missing Control-agent will log an error on startup and exit.
+Access right can be modified in the file but changes will be applied after Control Agent restart.
+Removing command definitions from ``.../share/kea/api`` has its consequences.
+If the access control list is based on ``read`` or ``write`` and the definition file is missing, the Control Agent will always reject such a command.
+If the access controls list is using ``commands`` to specify the name of a command and the definition file from ``.../share/kea/api`` of this particular command is missing, the Control Agent will log an error on startup and exit.

 .. table:: Extra command-definition parameters